salykova/matmul.c/readme.md

   <img src="assets/logo.jpeg" width="70%" alt="cpu-burn">
 </p>

+> **Important!** Please don’t expect peak performance without fine-tuning the hyperparameters, such as the *number of threads, kernel and block sizes*, unless you are running it on a Ryzen 7700(X).
+More on this in the [tutorial](https://salykova.github.io/matmul-cpu).

 ## Key Features
 - Simple, portable and scalable C code
 - Step by step [tutorial](https://salykova.github.io/matmul-cpu)